 What Others Have To Say About Our Emergency Evacuation Plan Template

 Sometimes there just isn’t enough time, when only seconds count.
 Jim Burtles gives us a comprehensive blueprint for best chances for physical survival during any event that demands evacuation.
 It takes energy and stamina to be willing to stand up for human safety and survival, physical and emotional, and you can take this book as a strong ally into the fray.
 It?s a cutting edge methodology to plan and prepare for emergency evacuations.

 As a trauma counselor who has worked at the sites of major disasters, I know that sudden emergencies can trigger extreme altered mental states that can lead to completely unpredictable behaviors.
 This is why I believe that excellent planning isn’t optional.
-In an altered state, most people don’t think clearly about options and are overwhelmed by their sudden powerlessness.
 In this book, Burtles provides a strong framework for the practice (and practice, practice, practice!) of well-planned evacuation drills and procedures, the writing and re-writing of strong policies, buy-on from top to bottom and from bottom to top, good signage, and clearly understood and agreed-upon methods that can give people at risk a sense of personal power that can significantly increase their chance of survival.

 – Vali Hawkins Mitchell, PhD, LMHC, certified traumatolgist, consultant, executive coach, and author of The Cost of Emotions in the Workplace

 Emergency Evacuation Plan Template Helping Professionals Around The Globe